AFPC-DSYA/macrocore/README.md

 options insert=(sasautos="/your/path/macrocore/meta");
 ```

-The above can be done directly in your sas program, via an autoexec, or an initialisation program.
+The above can be done directly in your sas program, via an autoexec, or an initialization program.

 # Standards